 The idea behind Cash for Keys is simple: Giving the tenant money to leave is cheaper than paying an attorney for an eviction.

 Think about it: Evicting a tenant will likely take a month or longer, depending on your state.
 It will cost you several thousand dollars in legal fees to do so, on top of the lost rent for at least a month and maybe two.
-Then, you have to deal with the clean-up of a tenant who was just evicted, which, I guarantee you, isn’t very pretty.
+Then, you have to deal with the clean up of a tenant who was just evicted, which, I guarantee you, isn’t very pretty.
 All in all, an eviction could cost you around $5,000 or more.

-BUT… what if you could just offer your tenant $500 to leave the property in good condition?
+What if you could just offer your tenant $500 to leave the property in good condition?

-Also, $500 is just an example.
+Keep in mind, $500 is just an example.
 Maybe you want to give more?
 Maybe less?
 It will depend on the unit, the tenant, and the motivation.
 But $500 is usually enough to encourage someone to leave.

-- Meet the tenant at the property and verify that the unit is, indeed, “broom clean.”
+- Meet the tenant at the property and verify that the unit is, indeed, broom clean.

 - Be safe.
 Take someone with you when you meet the tenant.